joaogaspar00/joaogaspar00.github.io/_pages/cv.md

 {% include base_path %}

 Welcome to my curriculum page.
 Here, you can find detailed information about my academic background, professional experience, and key projects.
-Feel free to download my CV for a comprehensive overview of my skills and achievements.
+Feel free to download my CV for a PDF version.

 <style>